2010 Hart District Council election: Election results

-The Conservatives had last been in administration between 2000-2005, with the council remaining under no overall control until this election, albeit with the Conservatives remaining as the largest party.
+The Conservatives had last been in administration between 2000 and 2005, with the council remaining under no overall control until this election, albeit with the Conservatives remaining as the largest party.
 The 2010 election saw the Conservatives gain three seats, the Crondall seat from Community Campaign Hart, and Fleet Central and Hartley Wintney from independent councillors, whilst the Liberal Democrats made no gains or losses.
 As such, the Conservatives gained an overall majority of the council with 20 councillors.